The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Introduction

 \section{Introduction}

-Watermarking is under attack.
-As hidden signals become the default mechanism for tracing image provenance—mandated by regulators \cite{euaiact2024} and adopted by platforms \cite{castro2025watermarking}—adversaries have strong incentives to strip them.
+\IEEEPARstart{W}atermarking is under attack.
+As hidden signals become the default mechanism for tracing image provenance, mandated by regulators~\cite{euaiact2024} and adopted by platforms~\cite{castro2025watermarking}, adversaries have strong incentives to strip them.
 A successful removal enables intellectual-property laundering, bypasses model-collapse safeguards for GenAI, and severs chains of trust in information networks.

-The field of watermark removal has responded with rapid innovation, importing tools from adversarial machine learning and generative modeling alike.
+To understand what a successful attack requires, consider the following threat model. \textit{Alice} produces an image and publishes it online. \textit{Bob}, a platform verifier, runs two sequential checks: first for Alice's watermark, then, if the watermark is absent, for traces of removal. \textit{Eve} copies the image and attempts removal to repost it as her own.
+Bob checks Eve's image, detects no watermark but finds removal artifacts, and triggers sanctions.
+A successful attack must therefore fool \emph{both} detectors: it must remove the watermark \emph{and} leave no forensic trace, as illustrated in Figure~\ref{fig:enter-label}.
+We assume Bob targets high-profile users to limit top-down propagation of stolen media.

-Yet current removal methods share a blind spot.
-Whether adversarial or generative, they frame the task as noise purification: the watermark is treated as additive noise, and success is often only measured by the trade-off between Attack Success Rate (ASR) and distortion (PSNR).
+Yet current removal methods address only half of this requirement.
+Whether adversarial or generative, they frame the task as noise purification: the watermark is treated as additive noise, and success is measured solely by the trade-off between Attack Success Rate (ASR) and distortion (PSNR).
 If the watermark is unreadable and the distortion low, the attack is deemed successful.
 This framing ignores a critical question: \emph{does the post-removal image still look like a natural image to a forensic detector?}

-Our answer is no. We show that the act of removal leaves distinct statistical trails—high-frequency adversarial noise, characteristic diffusion artifacts, or both—that push the image off the manifold of natural images.
-These traces are already visible to the human eye and readily separable by a learned classifier.
-Such a classifier, trained on genuine non-watermarked images versus post-removal images, flags attacks with high TPR at low FPR across every state-of-the-art removal method we tested.
+Our answer is no. We show that the act of removal leaves distinct statistical trails, high-frequency adversarial noise, characteristic diffusion artifacts or both, that push the image off the manifold of natural images.
+These traces are readily separable by a learned classifier trained on genuine non-watermarked images and post-removal images, which flags attacks with high TPR at low FPR across a wide range of state-of-the-art removal methods.
 To our knowledge, no existing attack accounts for this forensic leakage.